piyush-soni777/student-management-system/README.md

 ---

 ## 📌 About Project
 This project demonstrates CRUD operations using Java and showcases data handling, searching, and visualization techniques.
-It is useful for understanding basic database-like operations without using an actual database.
+It is useful for understanding basic database-like operations without using an actual database..

 ---